AlgoMaster Logo

 Deferred (Lazy) Execution

-The fact that the body does not run until enumeration starts has consequences that surprise people.
+The body not running until enumeration starts has consequences.
 The most common one: code that looks like it should run on the call actually does not.

 The argument check is inside the iterator body, so it does not run when EvensUpTo(-5) is called.
 It runs the first time something calls MoveNext on the returned enumerator, which is when the foreach starts.
-The exception then surfaces at the foreach, not at the call site, which is confusing to debug.
+The exception then surfaces at the foreach, not at the call site, which complicates debugging.

 To make argument checks eager, split the iterator into a public method that validates and a private one that yields: